StanfordHCI/pcstravelingsalesman/readme.md

 We then find a traveling salesman path across all papers in the group that touches each paper once while minimizing the total distance.

 ## Who do I blame for this?
 By Michael Bernstein (Stanford University), June 2019, originally for UIST 2019.
 Thanks to Adam Finkelstein (Princeton) and David Karger (MIT) for advice.
+Traveling salesman approach drawn from HepCat used by SIGGRAPH.